noanonoa/mini-project/README.md

  - I spent most of my time on checking for details and assuring that I did not miss anything.
 If you find something wrong, please point it out to me.

  - I didn't know how to know how to draw the ellipses quite perfectly so I exported the images and measured its placements.

+ - I ran into some trouble with the Testimonials section.
+The overlay is not quite right and I believe it is affecting the drop shadow on the slides as well.
+I am confident with more time I would be able to fix this.

  ## Closing Thoughts
  I truly appreciate giving me this chance and opportunity to show what I can do.
 Thank you again for a fun coding assignment!